scottcolfer/scottcolfer.github.io/_posts/2016-12-27-discovery.md

 7. run the experiment and use the outcome to inform your decision making process Repeat this until you have refined you have enough data to make a decision as to whether you should kill or continue with the product.

+*I was asked to give an example of an assumption.
+Until recently I was Product Manager for the MOJ's [Cloud Platform](https://mojdigital.blog.gov.uk/2016/03/22/everything-you-ever-wanted-to-know-about-the-cloud-and-platforms-but-were-afraid-to-ask/), the hosting, deployment and testing service for developers.
+We had assumed that devlopers needed bespoke settings and concierge services but our user research showed that there is limited variety in MOJ software and developers wanted a simple setup process.
+This meant that we were able to change our approach, focussing on standardisation, sensible defaults and self-service for developers (which allowed us to save over 70% of hosting costs, amongst other things).*

 You can explore solutions at this stage without committing to building one.
 The Lean Startup defines a minimum viable product as the minimum needed for a build-test-learn feedback loop.
 This doesn't have to be code, it can be things like paper wireframes, digital wireframes or using an existing solution as a proxy.
 You shouldn't commit to a solution at this stage but you should run experiments to test if your problem is feasible to solve.

 **Suggested reading**